Work-From-Home Job Alert! Enterprise is Hiring Reps in These 7 States

 You’ll work with Enterprise customers to answer questions about reservations, products, services and solutions.
 For the angry customers, you’ll need to be able to work through issues with a “courteous and pleasant demeanor.”

 You’ll be in your home, which is awesome, but you shouldn’t settle in and get comfy because Enterprise says you’ll be given repetitive work tasks on your assigned shift.
 You also can’t simply decide to sleep in one day — attendance and punctuality is key.

 In order to succeed, you need to familiarize yourself with all things Enterprise.
 However, you can do this during the five weeks of training (Monday to Friday, 9 a.m. to 5:30 p.m.
 CST).

 Speaking of pay, it starts at $12.50/hour — plus the opportunity to earn commission based on performance.
 Enterprise also has some awesome benefits, so make sure to ask about them.

 Your 40-hour schedule depends on need and could require you to work morning, afternoon and even evening start times.
 You’ll also will give up some weekends (unless there’s a religious holiday).

 You must be authorized to work in the U.S. and be at least 18 years old.

-You also need some experience: at least a year spent with a previous employer — no job-hoppers!
+You also need some experience: at least one year in the customer service industry.

 For both jobs no crazy technical skills are necessary.
-You should just be able to “toggle between computers screens and programs,” the listing states.
+You should just be able to “toggle between different computer screens and programs,” the listing states.

-However, there are computer requirements, like no Macs, headset with microphone necessary and internet access provided by cable or DSL.
-For more numbers and acronyms — like kbps — about the requirements, read the job listing closely.
+However, there are computer requirements, like no Macs, headset with microphone needed and internet access provided by a cable required.
+For more required numbers and acronyms — like mbps — read the job listing closely.